aaltogamers/AG_web/src/content/events/ag-edgerunners-watchalong.md

   NOTHING!
 Bring your own snacks and stuff if you want to, but we’ll have something for everyone.
 ---
-SIGN UP BELOW!
-The theater has 18 seats, but the sign up has 13 spots because some are reserved for AG members that are organizing the whole sitch.
+The theater has 18 seats, but the sign up below only has 13 spots because some are reserved for AG members that are organizing the whole sitch.